 - Squirt resulting from unintentional english due to slight errors in off-center alignment will be minimized.

-- It can be possible to get slightly more spin on the CB with a low-squirt shaft, but this effect is very small.
+- It can be possible to get slightly more spin on the CB for a given tip offset from center with a low-squirt shaft, but this effect is very small.
 For more info, see getting more spin.

 - Many low-squirt shafts are constructed as a radial laminate (long wedge-shaped sections glued together and then turned down on a lathe), so they are more likely to hold their straightness over time (i.e., they are less likely to warp).
 If the wood laminates are chosen carefully (e.g., with a certain grain orientations), this might help improve strength.
 Also, this could help with consistency from one shaft to another of the same model.
 Some people think the radial consistency also helps create a more consistent "hit," regardless of the orientation (twist angle) of the cue, but this effect is questionable.
 Some people think radial consistency also helps create more consistent squirt, but that effect is also questionable (see "Squirt - Part VII: cue test machine results" - BD, February, 2008).

 Low-squirt shafts might not be good for everybody.
 Here are some possible disadvantages of low-squirt shafts for some people: